suit-wg/architecture/draft-ietf-suit-architecture.md

 Claims in the manifest offer a way to convey instructions to a device that impact the firmware update process.
 To have any value the manifest containing those claims must be authenticated and integrity protected.
-The credential used to must be directly or indirectly related to the trust anchor installed at the device by the Trust Provisioning Authority.
+The credential used must be directly or indirectly related to the trust anchor installed at the device by the Trust Provisioning Authority.